See all > News

 Symptoms of Hepatitis C chronic infection can include:

-Hepatitis C is detected through a blood test.
-It’s possible for pregnant women to pass on HCV to their baby during pregnancy and childbirth, so discussing Hepatitis C and other STIs during a prenatal visit is important.
+Testing Method: Hepatitis C is detected through a blood test.
+Pregnant women can pass on HCV to their babies during pregnancy and childbirth, so discussing Hepatitis C and other STIs during a prenatal visit is important.

 Human Papillomavirus (HPV)